Skip to main content

 Target $3 Christmas Glass Jar Decoration

 Hello everyone!
 I hope you are doing well.
-I recently took a little trip to Target for a few items, and of course, while I was there I stopped off at the dollar spot.
-While there I was able to find so many items that I could either upgrade or create a new craft out of them.
-If you haven't seen my Target Wood Sleigh Upgrade, be sure to check it out!
+I recently took a little trip to Target for a few items, and of course, while I was there, I stopped off at the dollar spot.
+While there, I found so many items that I could either upgrade or create a new craft out of them.
+If you haven't seen my Target Wood Sleigh Upgrade, check it out!

-Today we are going to create a glass jar decoration.
-It makes a beautiful display for Christmas.
-I found a glass jar for three dollars, and I thought it would make a perfect Christmas decoration display.
-So if you're ready let's create this quick, and easy Christmas craft.
+Today, we are going to create a glass jar decoration.
+It makes a beautiful Christmas display.
+I found a glass jar for three dollars, and I thought it would make a perfect Christmas decoration.
+So, if you're ready, let's create this quick and easy Christmas craft.

 Video tutorial